 Building on our proven track record operating mediation programs in the aftermath of the foreclosure crisis, RSI secured the support of several courts across northern Illinois to establish eviction mediation programs.
-Beginning with Kane County, serving west suburban Chicagoland, and expanding into Kankakee (south suburbs) and Winnebago (Rockford metro area) counties, our programs operate in judicial districts which serve over 920,000 Illinois residents.
+Beginning with Kane County, serving west suburban Chicagoland, and expanding into Kankakee (south suburbs) and Winnebago (Rockford metro area) counties, our programs operated in judicial districts that served over 920,000 Illinois residents.

-In each of these programs, our full-time staff conduct intake to assess each party’s needs, including whether they have had access to an attorney or rental assistance.
-After connecting them to available resources, staff explain the mediation process, and schedule parties to sit down with a trained neutral via Zoom.
-Our mediators do their best to help parties explore their options, including how to keep the tenant in the home, or allow them to move out on terms that avoid them getting a potentially devastating eviction on their record.
+In each of these programs, our full-time staff conducted intake to assess each party’s needs, including whether they had access to an attorney or rental assistance.
+After connecting parties to available resources, staff would explain the mediation process and schedule parties to sit down with a trained neutral via Zoom.
+Our mediators have done their best to help parties explore their options, including how to keep the tenant in the home, or allow them to move out on terms that avoid a potentially devastating eviction on their record.

 RSI has a national reputation as a thought leader in the field of court ADR.
-To that end, court administrators, judges and ADR practitioners look to us for expertise, particularly in moments of urgency such as the one at present.
-To that end, we are creating and maintaining a living resource on how eviction diversion is evolving in response to COVID-19.
+To that end, court administrators, judges and ADR practitioners look to us for expertise, particularly in moments of urgency such as the pandemic.
+To that end, we have created and maintain a living resource on how eviction diversion is evolving in response to COVID-19.

 Our Eviction Mediation Special Topic is a central hub for everything courts need to know.
 We have included key program development considerations, and sample forms and notices other programs can emulate.
 It has aggregated the best available studies on eviction mediation, and other essential tools.
 We have also developed and are regularly updating a database of other court-based eviction mediation programs nationwide.